Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Discussion

-In Table \ref{tab:high_e} we summarise the main features of the asymptotic $\epsGR$ regimes that we have found in this and previous sections. \\ \\ This regime separation sheds light on the physical meaning of the characteristic $\epsGR$ values introduced in this work.
-We first note that the GR precession rate (\ref{eqn:omega_dot_GR}) can be written as $\dot{\omega}_\mathrm{GR}(j)=\dot{\omega}_\mathrm{GR}|_{e=0}j^{-2}\sim \epsGR t_{\rm sec}^{-1}j^{-2}$ (see the definition (\ref{eq:epsGR})).
-Then, for a cluster tide-driven process occurring on a characteristic timescale $t_{\rm ch}$, GR precession becomes important when
+In Table \ref{tab:high_e} we summarise the main features of the asymptotic $\epsGR$ regimes that we have found in this and previous sections. \\ \\

+We may use this regime separation to shed light on the physical meaning of the characteristic $\epsGR$ values introduced in this work.
+To do so, we first note that the GR precession rate (\ref{eqn:omega_dot_GR}) can be written as $\dot{\omega}_\mathrm{GR}(j)=\dot{\omega}_\mathrm{GR}|_{e=0}j^{-2}\sim \epsGR t_{\rm sec}^{-1}j^{-2}$ (see the definition (\ref{eq:epsGR})).
+Next, consider some arbitrary cluster tide-driven process occurring on a characteristic timescale $t_{\rm ch}$.
+GR precession will affect this process if $\epsGR$ is such that

-If $\epsGR$ satisfies \eqref{eq:cond}, or exceeds that value, then GR breaks the coherence of the tidal torque over the timescale $\sim t_\mathrm{ch}$.
-This means that GR precession substantially interferes with the secular evolution.
+If $\epsGR$ satisfies \eqref{eq:cond}, or exceeds that value, then GR breaks the coherence of the tidal torque over the timescale $\sim t_\mathrm{ch}$, and so GR precession substantially interferes with the secular evolution.
 We now demonstrate how this simple physical argument leads one to the critical values $\epsstr$, $\epsweak$ and $\epspibytwo$.

 First, in the strong GR regime we expect GR precession to dominate binary evolution at all times, even for near-circular orbits.
 Setting $t_{\rm ch}\sim t_{\rm sec}$ and $j\sim 1$ we obtain $\epsGR\sim 1$, which is consistent with the definition (\ref{eqn:epsstrong}) of $\epsstr$ up to a numerical coefficient.